Post-Operative Instructions: Sinus Lift/Sinus Augmentation with Bone Grafting

 - Smoking must be stopped.
 If necessary, nicotine patches can be prescribed.

-For questions or concerns contact our office at The Maryland Oral Surgery Group Phone Number 301-967-0183.
-If you have urgent/emergent needs after hours or weekends call The Maryland Oral Surgery Group Phone Number 301-967-0183 and press “1” to reach the on call doctor !
+For questions or concerns contact our office at The Maryland Oral Surgery Group and Implant Center of Upper Marlboro Phone Number 301-967-0183.
+If you have urgent/emergent needs after hours or weekends call The Maryland Oral Surgery Group and Implant Center of Upper Marlboro Phone Number 301-967-0183 and press “1” to reach the on call doctor !